Netsend/PerspectiveDB/README.md

 ```

 Two things are important: the identity of the remote host, and the idenity of
-PersDB.
+PerspectiveDB.
 The identity of the remote host is listed under the key `fingerprint`.
 It's a base64 encoded sha256 hash of the identity of the remote party.
 It can be
 achieved by running `ssh-keygen -E sha256 -lf /etc/ssh/ssh_host_rsa_key.pub` on
 mongodb.example.com (-E is supported since ssh 6.9).
 If the public key of
 mongodb.example.com is located in some other file (i.e. your known_hosts), then
 `ssh-keygen -E sha256 -lf ~/.ssh/known_hosts` can be run.

-The identity of PersDB is listed under the key `key`.
+The identity of PerspectiveDB is listed under the key `key`.
 It is a private key on
 pdb.example.com.
 Currently only RSA keys without a password are supported.
 A
 new one can be created as follows:
 `ssh-keygen -t rsa -f /home/john/.ssh/myidentity.key`.
 Leave the password empty.

-A tunnel can be used by anyone on the machine, not only PersDB.
+A tunnel can be used by anyone on the machine, not only PerspectiveDB.
 To use a tunnel
 with the mongodb adapter and connect to the database somedb on
 mongodb.example.com one can use something like:
 ```